9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-25/lesson.md

 <pagebreak/>

 ## 1. Engage: I Have a Challenge for You (4 min)
--  [ ] **Call and Response:** Teach students the call and response.
-Teacher says: “I have a challenge for you.”
-Students say: “Bring it, bring it.”
+- [ ] **Call and Response:** Have students do the "I Have a Challenge for You" call and response from the review lesson.
->>“Before we get started I’m going to teach you a call and response.
-Whenever you hear me say ‘I have a challenge for you’, you will respond ‘Bring it, bring it’.
-Let’s try it.
-‘I have a challenge for you’ … (students respond ‘Bring it, bring it.’)”

 - [ ] **Motivate:** introduce our challenges for today.
 >>“You have learned so much as coders since we started our coding lessons.
 Today you get a chance to apply all of your coding skills to tackle a series of challenges."